sf-wdi-38/personal-portfolio/README.md

 ## Learn Git Training

-You should finish all the parts of this training on Monday.
+You should finish the first part of this training on Monday, and the second part on Tuesday.

+### Monday Training

 1. Create a fork of [this](https://github.com/sf-wdi-LABS/personal-portfolio) by clicking "Fork" on the top right.